r0b3rt24/564Fall/Introduction to Database Management FALL 2019.md

 ## Scaling & parallel query execution

+### Linear Speed Up

+When adding more resources, workload constant, the processing time should be halfed.

+### Linear Scale-up

+When adding more recources doubled, workload doubled, the processing time should be constant.

 ### Architectures

 1. Shared-memory: multiple CPUSs are attached to an interconnection network and can access a common region of main memory